Brandt459/Glide-Leaderboards/README.md

-Glide Leaderboards is a website for storing player's best times in the minecraft glide minigame.
+Glide Leaderboards is a website for storing player's best times in the Minecraft glide minigame.
 Players can submit and compare their times to others.